skr-v/ManaFlair/README.md

 ## Concept
 User clicks a button entity (a cube button with words 'Load ManaFlair Aura') in the scene.

 User address is read from browser, checked if exists in Lemursiv Aura Database in node mongodb (server code from skr-v/PixelArtDCL/server/)

-If not existing then ADD new user name (eth public address) to the database.
+If not existing then ADD new user username (eth public address) to the database.
-User can then add entities to their avatar here - Attach an entity to the player: https://docs.decentraland.org/development-guide/entity-positioning/#attach-an-entity-to-the-player  using Attachable.PLAYER type.
+User can then attach entities from the scene to their avatar.
+Code here - Attach an entity to the player: https://docs.decentraland.org/development-guide/entity-positioning/#attach-an-entity-to-the-player  using the Attachable.PLAYER type.
 When an entity is attached, add that entity name to the Database user also.
 For example, Coffee, Matcha, Yerba Mate.
 Use example.glb models for now.
-IF a user already has an account in the database then attach the entities to their avatar.
+IF a username already has an account in the database then attach the entities to their avatar.
+New copies of entities may need to be loaded.

 Code snippets below.